 UAB and PRSA believe that the APR certification is a mark of distinction for public relations professionals who demonstrate their commitment to the profession and to its ethical practice, and who are selected based on broad knowledge, strategic perspective, and sound professional judgment.
 (For more information on APR certification, please visit www.praccreditation.org.)

 PRSA Capital Region offers a scholarship that fully covers the cost of the APR computer-based examination, which is the only set cost for APR candidates.
 Click here to download the 2020 Scholarship Application.
-Applications must be submitted by email no later than 5:00 p.m. on Friday, May 8, 2020.
+Applications must be submitted by email no later than 5:00 p.m. on Monday, June 1, 2020 (extended from May 8, 2020).
 Notice of scholarships will be provided by June 12, 2020.
 Download the application for additional requirements and instructions.

 What Is APR Accreditation?

 The APR Accreditation is the only professional certification program open to public relations professionals.
 Where your career in public relations takes you is based on individual drive, determination and diligence.
 One next step all seasoned practitioners should consider is earning the Accredited in Public Relations (APR) designation.
 Earning the APR certification proves you have successfully demonstrated competency in the knowledge, skills and abilities required to practice public relations effectively in today’s business arena.